bonitasoft/bonita-doc/md/custom-user-information-in-bonita-bpm-studio.md

 To add custom user information values for a user, select a user in the **List of users**, click on the **_Custom_** tab, and enter the value for each relevant information.
 You also see a link **Manage custom information**, to go back and manage the list of custom user information.
 Note: this value can be changed by a user with the Admin profile in the Bonita BPM Portal.
 See [How to edit Custom information for a single user](custom-user-information-in-bonita-bpm-portal.md)

-## Set an actor filter on Custom User Information
+## Set an actor filter on custom user information

 A task or a lane is linked to an actor.
 An actor is mapped to a list of users.
 An actor filter applies to the set of users mapped to the actor.
 The actor filter configuration can be added to an actor at lane or human task level.

 When all relevant users have their Custom User Information set, you can add an actor filter:
 1. In a process diagram, select a lane or a task